libgdx/gdx-liftoff/Troubleshooting.md

 This should be fixed in 1.12.0.1 by using toolchains, or in 1.12.1.7 using Kotlin's `jvmTarget` option; if that doesn't work for you, here are other options.

-The simplest solution here is to set your JDK to a Java 17 one and to change `java.sourceCompatibility` and `java.targetCompatibility` to 11 each.
+The simplest solution here is to set your JDK to a Java 21 JDK and to change `java.sourceCompatibility` and `java.targetCompatibility` to 11 each.
 You may need to set this for both Java and Kotlin, and they must use the same versions across the board.
 You can also set the `release` option to the same version as `targetCompatibility` to help with some incompatibilities between versions; this is only available if you are using Java 9 or later.